ryan-jonesford/ConvolutionalNN/README.md

 To train the model, I used the [Adam Optimizer](https://arxiv.org/abs/1412.6980) with a learning rate of 0.001, a batch size of 256, and 50 epochs

+I also started out with truncated normal weights with a stdev of .1 and mean of 0.
+Used valid padding and strides of 1 for my convolutional layers.
+A stride and kernel size of 2 for my pooling.
+And finally a 50% dropout rate on my last fully connected layer.

 #### 4. Describe the approach taken for finding a solution and getting the validation set accuracy to be at least 0.93.
 Include in the discussion the results on the training, validation and test sets and where in the code these were calculated.
 Your approach may have been an iterative process, in which case, outline the steps you took to get to the final solution and why you chose those steps.
 Perhaps your solution involved an already well known implementation or architecture.
 In this case, discuss why you think the architecture is suitable for the current problem.

 My final model results were:
-*_training_set accuracy of ?
-* validation set accuracy of ?
+* validation set accuracy of about 95%
-* test set accuracy of ?
+* test set accuracy of .918

+The fact that my test set was so much lower than my validation sets seems to point to over-fitting.

 If an iterative approach was chosen:
 * What was the first architecture that was tried and why was it chosen?